AkshatP0285/AkshatP0285/README.md

 ### 👨‍💻 About Me

-🎓 Final-year Data Science & Engineering student at IISER Bhopal
+🎓 BS in Data Science & Engineering, IISER Bhopal
 🔬 Passionate about Deep Learning, Computer Vision, and Applied AI in healthcare
 🧠 Worked on **GANs, Diffusion Models**, and **PMI Estimation** using iris scans
 🚀 Actively building and contributing to open-source, research & real-world AI projects